Posted by Chrom Tech on 20th Oct 2025

 Frequently Asked Questions

-What is the principle behind HPLC?
+What is the working principle behind HPLC?

 How does HPLC differ from traditional chromatography?

-Can HPLC be used for DNA analysis?
+Can HPLC be used for DNA or large biomolecule analysis?